Filipino-American cuisine: Types of Filipino American dishes

 A typical Filipino American dish consists of a soup, ulam (any food), kanin (rice), type of meat, fruits, and dipping sauces.

-Different soups may include things such as Munnggo gisado masabaw, a soup consisting of Mung beans and pork or shrimp.
+Different soups may include things such as Munggo gisado sabaw, a soup consisting of Mung beans and pork or shrimp.
 Another soup dish is pancit molo, a Filipino style of the Chinese wonton soup.
 Meat dishes include adobo made with pork or chicken; the dish is then cooked with vinegar, soy sauce, and garlic.

 Suman banana leaves containing sticky rice can be dipped in sugar to make it sweeter.
 Taho is a dessert that uses a syrup and boba inside of a jello-like soybean material.
 There are numerous different Filipino dishes, and these are only a couple of them.

-Staples in Filipino Food
+Staples in Filipino food

+Filipino Americans eat up to five to six times a day across meals and snacks.
+Almusál is a large breakfast containing rice and meat.
+Tanghalian or lunch is preceded by a merienda or small snack.
+Another merienda is eaten before dinner or hapunan.
+Then, after dinner, there is another merienda and dessert or panghimagas.

+Commonly eaten food for Filipino Americans includes steamed white rice, fruit, fish, vegetables, eggs, and meat.

 Rice

+Steamed white rice is often present at all meals (breakfast, lunch, and dinner) and is considered an important part of the Filipino American diet.
+It is made in large quantities so there is enough to eat throughout the whole day and it is used as a side dish to both sweet and savory foods.

-Rice is a staple to Filipinos more than how cereal is known to be a basic breakfast food.
-Rice is used to help intensify some flavors, or create other Filipino dishes like puto and bibingka.
+For example, rice is used to help intensify some flavors, or create other Filipino dishes like puto and bibingka.
 Puto can be meat-filled, ube-filled, or turned into cakes; it is made by making rice into flour.
+Puto and bibingka are two specialized versions of the Filipino delicacy, kakanin.
+Kakanin recipes vary depending on the region of the Philippines, so there are many specialized recipes of Kakanin from different locations.

 Rice is also created into a dessert called suman, a sweet rice wrapped in a leaf from a coconut or banana.

 Coconut

 Coconut, like rice, is another staple in Filipino dishes; it is known as, buko, in the Philippine language and can be used in drinks, main dishes, or desserts.
-There are dishes native to a specific region such as how in Quezon they make a dish using a leaf wrapped shrimp, buko strips, and cook it in buko water.
+There are dishes native to a specific region such as how in Quezon they make a dish using a leaf-wrapped shrimp, buko strips, and cook it in buko water.
 Another region uses buko to mix it with chicken and ginger and cooking it inside of the buko; they also make a noodle dish where the noodles are made of coconut.
 The white insides of the coconut are used to make milk, ginataan, and halo-halo, among others.